 Nick Wroblewski is a Midwest based printmaker of hand cut woodblocks.
-Nick focuses on large multicolor woodcuts and has developed a distinct aesthetic reminiscent of stylized Japanese masters, yet uniquely his own.
-His work depicts the reverence he has for conversations of the wild and loyalty to the honesty of handcrafted arts.
-Nick's work can be seen in private collections and galleries throughout the country, as well as in commercial design and illustrations.
+Focusing on large multicolor woodcuts, Nick has developed a distinct aesthetic reminiscent of the stylized Japanese masters, yet uniquely his own.
+His work depicts a reverence for the conversations of the wild and a loyalty to the honesty of handcrafted arts.
+Nick's prints can be seen in private collections, galleries, commercial designs and publications.

 A woodcut is an image printed from the carved and inked surface of a block of wood.
 There are a number of different types of woodcuts.
 A one-color or black and white print can be made from a single block of wood.
 The simplest colored prints are made by adding color after the image outline has been printed.
 Prints can also be made in a traditional way through either a reduction process or a multiple-block printing process.